jordanestenanderson/esten.github.io/_projects/lifecourse.md

 screens2desktop6alt: Responsive desktop screenshot of the Lifecourse web application "goal" making view
 screens3title: Our Solution
 <!-- screens3blockquote: -->
 screens3description: The final designs feature intuitive layouts that put a focus on readability and legibility.
-Smart colour application guides the users eye through the design and assists in making visual connections to the areas of life they are improving.
+Smart colour application guides users eyes through the design and assists in making visual connections to the "areas of life" users are focusing on.
 <!-- screens3linktext: -->
 <!-- screens3linkurl: -->
 outroimage: lifecourse-3.jpg